Oswald Reid: Early life

 Joining the College OTC he gained an A Certificate in March 1912.
 In freezing conditions he played in the Rugby 1st XV in January 1912, injured himself in a skating accident.
 He recovered, switched to the wing in Rugby and proved fast.
 He proved a great hurdler, and then returned as 1st XI wicket-keeper.
 But working on bowling and batting, his averages improved in all aspects of the game.

 Reid became Senior Prefect in Michaelmas 1912, began writing poetry and, dominated the school's sports.
 He was there for three years became Senior Prefect and Captain of the Football and Cricket teams.
-He was also captain of Swimmining and elected President of the Debating Society, and Colour Sergeant of the OTC.
+He was also captain of Swimming and elected President of the Debating Society, and Colour Sergeant of the OTC.
 He picked up another Football injury in 1913, and had to be excluded for the second year running.
 Without Reid, with two weak knees, Rugby XV was without pace in the backs.
 In summer 1913 he was an excellent Cricket XI captain scoring 101 with the bat against Bradfield in one match.
 He represented the Public Schools XI at Lord's.
 He continued playing cricket after school and in the army.

 That summer he left for Holland to learn Dutch with a view to working in the Transvaal, when the war broke out.
 He continued a lifelong correspondence with his old headmaster in Johannesburg: in one of his letter hinting he would enter Holy Orders.
 On 14 August 1914 he was commissioned into 4th battalion King's Liverpool Regiment.